• Skip to secondary menu

 Control charts for continuous data, such as lengths and weights, typically have two panels.
 The top panel assesses the process mean over time, while the bottom evaluates its variability.
 In this manner, X-bar-R, X-bar-S, and I-MR charts are common pairings because they assess both the mean and variability.

-Control charts for attribute data, such as pass or fail for defect data, have only one panel and evaluate either the proportion of defects or the number of defects per subgroup.
+Control charts for attribute data, such as p charts for pass or fail defect data, have only one panel and evaluate either the proportion of defects or the number of defects per subgroup.

 While analysts frequently use control charts for quality improvement projects, learn how it can be helpful Using Control Charts with Hypothesis Tests.